Back to top

 Our emotional reactions following stressful events

-These reactions are not necessarily a sign of a lasting mental health concern.
+These responses are not necessarily a sign of a lasting mental health concern.
 Research following natural disasters has consistently demonstrated that most people adjust and recover without additional or professional intervention and maintain this over time.

 While most people get back to their usual functioning over time, some people will experience a decline in their mental health and wellbeing, or experience mental health problems in the months or even years after the initial event.